 Dr. Doug Weiss’ definition of sexual anorexia is, “The active, almost compulsive withholding of emotional, spiritual and sexual intimacy from the primary partner.”
 But, how can this be?
 Isn’t this a site for/about partners abandoned by their porn-addicted significant other?
 How can someone who is addicted to pornography or other sexual acting out then compulsively withhold sex from their partner?

-Read more: Sexual Anorexia
+Read more: Learn how to recognize and work with Sexual Anorexia

 Despite the various information found in recovery books and websites, we partners often have questions that remain unanswered, that perhaps someone recovering from sex addiction may have a clearer perspective on.
 We post a collection of questions here reflecting different aspects of sex addiction and recovery.
 They are answered by sincere, dedicated men in recovery who gift their time as a living amends.